Zyko0/Ebiary/README.md

 # Ebiary

-Ebiary is a collection of small libraries for ebitengine
+Ebiary is a collection of small libraries / utilities for ebitengine.